 Morrisons has once again booked a decline in like-for-like sales worse than the overall market, as the group struggles to maintain its share in the face of a highly price-focused consumer.
 According to management, the "greatest headwinds" that it is facing are its lack of an online and convenience offering.
 Morrisons has also insisted that it needs to address issues with its marketing and promotional strategies.
-However, there are those in the City that worry the group's problems do not stem from the way that it communicates its message, but the message itself.
+However, there are those in the City that worry the group's problems go beyond the way that it communicates its message to the message itself.

 Get full access to all content, just $1 for 30 days

 A Message From The Editor